DML

 of reading executors.

-Like DQLs, the physical plans will be built into executors after optimization in the build
+Like DQLs, the physical plans will be built into executors after optimization in the function.
+The replace statement is treated as a kind of insert statement.

 After the execution, the input SQL statements will be converted into delta changes and stored in MemDB, we'll talk about it later.